tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Adding a new slot type](Images/add-slot-type.png)

-Next, a pop-up window will appear, click on the "Create slot type" option to continue.
+Next, a pop-up window will appear.
+Click the "Create slot type" option to continue.

 ![Create a new slot type](Images/create-slot-type.png)